 - the application for the rescission of the winding up order must be supported by detailed witness statement evidence also detailing the company’s assets and liabilities.

 The type of things the court will look at include whether the applicant can show that the circumstances of the company are materially different from the circumstances that applied when the court made the winding up order.

 Put a stop to the winding up proceedings

 Pursuant to Section 147 of the Insolvency Act 1986, the liquidation of a company can be halted by seeking a stay / stop of all proceedings in the winding up.
 The applicants can be a creditor contributory or a liquidator of a company subject to the winding up order.
 It is up to the court as to whether to grant the stay of winding up proceedings but it can do where for example the company is solvent or it is satisfied that it is in the public interest for a stay to be granted.
 It may also be stayed where the courts believe that another jurisdiction is better placed to deal with the proceedings.

 The company may appeal a winding up order made against it pursuant to Civil Procedure Rule 52.11.
 However, this remedy is limited and can only take place on the basis that the decision was either wrong or unjust because of serious procedural or other irregularities.

 There are different procedures to be followed depending on where the winding up order was made:

-Please contact one of our friendly expert winding up petition solicitors now for your friendly consultation.
+Please contact one of our friendly expert winding up petition solicitors now for your expert consultation.
 At Francis Wilks & Jones, we have a team of dedicated winding up petition exerts ready to take your call.
-Whatever your question, we can help you.
-Don’t delay – contact the winding up petition experts now.
+Don’t delay if you need to reverse a winding up order.